open/close all folders

 - Does Not Like Men: Gets upset whenever Eros or Hermes comes over to her house unannounced.

 - Horrible Judge of Character: Seems to hold a grudge against Hades, who is by all accounts a good man with no moral problems.
 However, she does trust Apollo, who assaults Persephone in her sleep.
+Though in Apollo's case one can understand that as her twin brother Artemis has a blind spot for him.

 - Tomboy with a Girly Streak: Her job as the goddess of the hunt is not a stereotypically feminine job and she has even been described as 'unladylike' by Hera.
 However, whenever she sees Persephone dressed up such as when she got ready for her job in the underworld she couldn't help but comment on how cute Persephone looked.